 Component: English Language Arts

-Grade Level: 2 nd - 5 th Grades
+Grade Level: 3rd Grade

 Lesson Title: Sight Words, Phrases, and Prefixes and Suffixes

 Focus: Fluency

 Lists of words attached.
 (The list contains all of the sight words and phrases.
 The words are separated by grade level.
 So are the phrases.
 The prefixes and suffixes are appropriate for grades 4th and 5th.